 Grace Metalious’ once-notorious bestseller Peyton Place is given a lavish — and necessarily toned-down — film treatment in this deluxe 20th Century-Fox production.
-Set during WWII, the film concentrates on several denizens of the outwardly respectable New England community of Peyton Place.—Rotten Tomatoes
+Set during WWII, the film concentrates on several denizens of the outwardly respectable New England community of Peyton Place.

-It may be helpful to re-visit or to vicariously experience those days through our films to appreciate by comparison the complex lives we lead in the present.
-No matter how you experience this earlier time, or our current political and social climate, it benefits us to consider how very far we have progressed as a society in our greater transparency and more tolerant attitudes toward others.
+It may be helpful to re-visit, or to vicariously experience, those days through our films to appreciate by comparison the complex lives we lead in the present.
+No matter how or if you experienced this earlier time, it benefits us to consider how very far we have progressed as a society in our greater transparency and greater tolerance in our attitudes toward others.